recallnet/contracts/README.md

   string).
 - `ttl`: Blob time-to-live epochs.
 If specified as `0`, the auto-debitor maintains about one hour of credits as an ongoing commitment.
+- `from`: The address of the account to use for the transaction.

 This all gets passed as a single `AddBlobParams` struct to the `addBlob` method: